 What’s the difference between a credit card issuer and a credit card brand?

-To understand this more clearly, let’s distinguish between a credit card issuer and credit card brand.
 While credit cards are often branded by banks, stores or even supermarkets — like Lowe’s, Amazon and Costco — these cards are actually issued by larger financial institutions like Chase.

 To go one step further, there’s also a difference between a credit card issuer and a credit card network.
 Chase may issue the Amazon Rewards Visa Signature Card, but the card is part of the Visa network.
 Networks facilitate transactions and determine where cards are accepted.